 There is a visible generation gap between millennials and older professionals when it comes to recognition of their work and efforts.
 Unlike their predecessors, millennials want timely and appropriate recognition from their organizations.

-Organizations that lack an effective employee recognition program will mostly likely s face trouble in effectively managing their millennial workforce.
+Organizations that lack an effective employee recognition program will mostly likely to face trouble in effectively managing their millennial workforce.
 The important thing for organizations to understand in this context is that even saying a simple thank you or leaving a note of appreciation on their work desk is appreciated by the professionals of this generation.

 It makes them feel assured that their work is valued and they are contributing to business growth in a manner that is being approved by the people who matter the most.